 Usability is a general term that describes how an interface or experience functions for users.
 It refers to how users can perform tasks in a non-frustrating, efficient, and delightful way.

-Accessibility is about working towards WCAG AA accessibility standards and ensuring a number of ways to interact with and access the content on your site.
+Accessibility is about ensuring people with vision, hearing, motor, and cognitive disabilities are able to interact with and access the content on your site.

 Inclusion is the consideration of how to best serve a diverse and complex market.
 Considering a spectrum of identities, abilities, and backgrounds, this approach means being aware and intentional of how the imagery and language you use throughout your website will be perceived by your market.

 Why these three areas matter: the users of your site—and the people who make up your addressable market as a whole—are not part of a singular group who will all behave and engage with your website in the same way.
 There is no average user, and if your site is designed in a way that only meets the needs of a handful of users, you’ll be limiting your market access, and risk alienating a significant percentage of your market.